Spinfoam fermions: Concluding remarks

 We have defined a tentative quantum theory of gravity, fermions and Yang Mills fields.
 The strategy we have followed in order to couple fermions to quantum gravity is the following.
 A spinfoam amplitude can be seen as a definition of the gravitational path integral which keeps into account the quantization of geometry: intermediate states along the evolution are properly a basis in the LQG Hilbert space.
 To couple fermions, we have found a discretization of the fermion action which remains valid on a curved spacetime and which is expressed in terms of the same variables that appear in the spinfoam amplitudes.
 This discretization couples naturally with the spinfoam amplitudes.
 As is always the case in quantum gravity, the appropriate way to view this calculation is not as a ``derivation" or a ``quantization", but rather as a heuristic hint, yielding an ansatz for a definition of the coupled gravity-fermion theory.
 The theory appears to have the correct degrees of freedom and the proper symmetries.

-The physics it yields will be analyzed elsewhere.
 In the Appendix, we sketch an heuristic relation between the amplitude we have found and a single fermionic particle path integral.
 We leave several issues open.
 Among these the possible existence of spacelike edges and timelike 3-cells \cite{Perez:2000ep,Conrady:2010fk}, and the possible presence of the volume factors in the amplitude.

 A minimal coupling of fermions to quantum gravity appears to be surprisingly simple.
 This naturalness of the fermion dynamics in gravity has been already observed \cite{MoralesTecotl:1994ns,MoralesTecotl:1995jh} and reappears here.
 A fermion, is essentially an extra ``face" of spin $\frac12$, which is non-local over the 2-complex.
 At fixed time, it can be seen as a ``non-local" loop that disappears outside spacetime, to reappear far away, like a Wheeler-Smolin ``Kerr-Newman fermion": the picture of fermions as wormholes has been advocated by John Wheeler long ago \cite{Wheeler:1962fk,Sorkin:1977uq}, considered by Lee Smolin \cite{Smolin:1994uz} in the context of loop gravity, and remains intriguing.
 On the idea of ``Kerr-Newman" particles, namely the connection between a fermion and a minimal Kerr-Newman \cite{Newman:1965kx,Newman:1965vn} black hole, see \cite{Arcos:2007zr} and references therein.
 Recall that both fermions and rotating black holes have a gyromagnetic factor $g= 2$, a surprising and intriging coincidence which has been indicated as a hint to a deeper connection \cite{Pfister:2003ys}.